Yoga Mind and Body Club:

-To safeguard your health and safety we ask that you complete this short form prior to attending our yoga classes.
-Rest assured, your responses will be treated in the strictest of confidence.
+To protect your health and safety please complete this short form prior to attending our yoga classes.

 We need your ‘informed consent’ before you can begin yoga with us.
 Informed consent can only be given when the purpose, risks and benefits of yoga have been fully explained and understood by you.